21-Hydroxylase: Gene

 Evolution of the CYP21A locus in humans and mice.

 Steroid 21-hydroxylase in humans is encoded by the CYP21A2 gene that may be accompanied by one or several copies of the nonfunctional pseudogene CYP21A1P, this pseudogene shares 98% of the exonic informational identity with the actual functional gene.

 Pseudogenes are common in genomes, and they originate as artifacts during the duplication process.
 Though often thought of as "junk DNA", research has shown that retaining these faulty copies can have a beneficial role, often providing regulation of their parent genes.

 In the mouse genome, the Cyp21a2 is a pseudogene and the Cyp21a1 is a functional gene.
 In the chicken and quail, there is only a single Cyp21 gene, which locus is located between complement component C4 and TNX gene, along with Cenpa.

-CYP21A2 in humans is located in chromosome 6, in the major histocompatibility complex III (MHC class III) close to the Complement component 4 genes C4A and C4B, the Tenascin X gene TNXB and STK19.
+CYP21A2 in humans is located in chromosome 6, in the major histocompatibility complex III (MHC class III) close to the Complement component 4 genes C4A and C4B, the Tenascin X gene TNXB and WHR1.
 MHC class III is the most gene-dense region of the human genome, containing many genes that have, as of 2023 - unknown functions or structures.

-Inside the MHC class III, CYP21A2 is located within the RCCX cluster (an abbreviation composed of the names of the genes RP (a former name for STK19 serine/threonine kinase 19), C4, CYP21 and TNX), which is the most complex gene cluster in the human genome.
+Inside the MHC class III, CYP21A2 is located within the RCCX cluster (an abbreviation composed of the names of the genes RP (a former name for WHR1 Winged helix repair factor 1), C4, CYP21 and TNX), which is the most complex gene cluster in the human genome.
 The number of RCCX segments varies between one and four in a chromosome, with the prevalence of approximately 15% for monomodular, 75% for bimodular (STK19-C4A-CYP21A1P-TNXA-STK19B-C4B-CYP21A2-TNXB), and 10% for trimodular in Europeans.
 The quadrimodular structure of the RCCX unit is very rare.
 In a monomodular structure, all of the genes are functional i.e. protein-coding, but if a module count is two or more, there is only one copy of each functional gene rest being non-coding pseudogenes with the exception of the C4 gene which always has active copies.

 Due to the high degree of homology between the CYP21A2 gene and the CYP21A1P pseudogene and the complexity of the RCCX locus, it is difficult to perform molecular diagnostics for CYP21A2.
 The pseudogene can have single-nucleotide polymorphisms (SNP) that are identical or similar to those in the functional gene, making it difficult to distinguish between them.
 The pseudogene can also recombine with the functional gene, creating hybrid genes that have features of both.
-This can result in false-positive or false-negative results when testing for SNPs in the CYP21A2.
+This recombination can result in false-positive or false-negative results when testing for SNPs in the CYP21A2.